-Offering online courses and both full-time and part-time enrollment options, the USF MLST in Taxation program can be customized to meet your needs.
+Offering online courses and both full-time and part-time enrollment options, the MLST program can be customized to meet your needs.
 In addition, our 7 week classes offerings are ideal for the working professional who never has to be in class during tax busy season.

 Most courses are offered online, allowing students the ultimate flexibility to earn their degree in a way that works for them.
 Like the in-person courses, our online courses are taught by our preeminent full-time faculty and adjunct professors and include weekly opportunities to work with the professor and collaborate with other students.
 Using the online learning platform, students access course materials, view multimedia content, and work on course assignments.